-An isolation room needs to be sealed to prevent air leakage to or from the room to minimize the spread of airborne infections.
-The AII rooms, commonly called negative pressure rooms, are meant for single patient occupancy and designed to isolate airborne pathogens.
+To prevent air leakage to or from rooms and minimize the spread of airborne infections, isolation rooms must be sealed.
+Isolation rooms, commonly called negative pressure rooms, are meant for single-patient occupancy and are designed to isolate airborne pathogens.

 Image credit: Rrobotto, Negative Air Pressure CC BY-SA 4.0, via Wikimedia Commons

 Isolation rooms are negatively pressurized with respect to adjacent areas to prevent airborne contaminants from drifting to other places and contaminating patients, staff, and sterile equipment.
 When a door leading to a negative pressure room opens, air from the outside area will enter.
 Inside air contaminated with harmful particles, should only leave through filter systems.